Hussman School of Journalism and Media (GRAD)

 Master of Arts in Media and Communication

-The master’s in media and communication prepares students to be leaders and critical thinkers through training in skills, communication concepts, and research and analysis.
+The master’s in media and communication, UNC Hussman’s on-campus master’s program, prepares students to be leaders and critical thinkers through training in skills, communication concepts, and research and analysis.
 With high standards for scholarly and professional achievement, the program serves individuals interested in entering media and communication professions, professional communicators who want more education in a specialized field, and individuals interested in communication research and teaching.
 Annual enrollment in the program totals about 45 students.

 The program consists of three areas of study: journalism, strategic communication, and theory and research.
-Students in the new, one-year journalism curriculum specialize in interactive design journalism, public life reporting, or video journalism.
-The strategic communication and theory and research programs of study are both designed to be completed in two academic years.
-A J.D.–M.A. dual-degree program, part of the theory and research area of study, also is offered in partnership with the UNC School of Law.
-It allows students to earn both degrees in as little as four years.
+Journalism students specialize in interactive design journalism, public life reporting, or video journalism.
+The journalism and strategic communication curricula are each designed to be completed in just one year, while the theory and research program of study can be finished in two academic years.
+A J.D.–M.A. dual-degree program, part of the theory and research area of study, offered in partnership with the UNC School of Law, allows students to earn both degrees in as little as four years.

 Requirements